 Cambion often rise to positions of authority, or become sworn enemies of authority with which they disagree.
 Cambion children are often difficult to raise for parents without lineage and frequently leave home early to seek their fortune.

-- A Freeborn cambion will often find a position as a scrivener, appreciating the middle-man role such a position offers them.
+- A Freeborn cambion will often find a position as a scrivener, appreciating the intermediary role such a position offers them.

 - Many cambion find a spiritual home in The League where they are especially encouraged to enter the priesthood.

-- The unveiled of Highguard include a few cambion, their horns sawn off to publicly demonstrate that they have renounced their heritage.
+- The unveiled of Highguard include a few cambion, their horns sawed off to publicly demonstrate that they have renounced their heritage.